5 Options For When You Owe – And Can’t Pay Taxes Right Away

 Streamlined agreements are available if you owe $50,000 or less and can pay the full tax balance in 72 months.
 These agreements require less paperwork than other types of IRS agreements.
 Most of the time, you’ll only need your employment and banking information to set up the agreement.

-Another advantage of streamlined agreements: The IRS won’t file a federal tax lien on tax bills of $25,000 or less.
-For amounts between $25,001 and $50,000, you’ll need to pay by direct debit or by payroll deduction to avoid a lien filing.
+Another advantage of streamlined agreements is that the IRS won’t file a federal tax lien on tax bills of $25,000 or less.
+For amounts between $25,001 and $50,000, you’ll need to pay by direct debit or payroll deduction to avoid a lien filing.

 To get a streamlined agreement, you can call the IRS, use the IRS online payment agreement application, or get a tax professional to contact the IRS and set up the agreement for you.